Bryan Ferry: Return to solo work (2011–2020)

 In June 2011, Ferry was made a CBE in the Queen's Birthday Honours for his contribution to the British music industry, and in 2012 he was awarded the French national honour of Ordre des Arts et des Lettres.
 In 2014, Ferry was made an honorary Doctor of Music by Newcastle University.

-On 26 November 2012, he released a new album entitled The Jazz Age with the Bryan Ferry Orchestra.
+On 26 November 2012, Ferry released a new album entitled The Jazz Age with the Bryan Ferry Orchestra.
 The album features 1920s period jazz renditions of some of Ferry's songs (from both his solo discography and with Roxy Music).
 Film director Baz Luhrmann asked to use Ferry's song "Love Is the Drug" from The Jazz Age album for the 2013 film The Great Gatsby.
 This resulted in a collaboration with the Bryan Ferry Orchestra to create several jazz pieces throughout the movie, released as a separate album titled The Great Gatsby – The Jazz Recordings (A Selection of Yellow Cocktail Music).
 Ferry began touring with the Bryan Ferry Orchestra in 2013, including a performance at the 2013 Cannes Film Festival which was opened by Luhrmann's Great Gatsby film.

 In 2014, Ferry toured extensively, with notable performances including Coachella Valley Music and Arts Festival, as well as an appearance at the Chicago Theatre, which was preceded by a talk with author Michael Bracewell at the Museum of Contemporary Art on the subjects of fame and his creative inspiration.
 Also in 2014, Ferry collaborated with the Norwegian DJ/producer Todd Terje, providing vocals on a cover version of "Johnny and Mary" (originally recorded by Robert Palmer).
 The track was released as a single and appeared on Terje's album It's Album Time.
 In June 2014, Ferry appeared at the Glastonbury Festival, and in 2015 he returned to Coachella to perform as a guest artist with Terje.